4-H enrollment deadline is January 15

 The various 4-H programs provide opportunity for young people to develop life skills and self-confidence that will last a lifetime.
 Students can begin their 4-H careers in kindergarten and have the option to continue through high school.

-The Mini 4-H program is intended for young people in kindergarten through second grade.
-While enrolled in Mini 4-H program, students may choose up to three projects, complete activities in a workbook and exhibit one item from each project at the county fair each year.
+The Mini 4-H program is intended for young people in kindergarten through 2nd grade.
+While enrolled in Mini 4-H program, students may choose up to three projects, complete activities in a workbook and exhibit one item from each project at the County Fair each year.
 Membership in the Mini 4-H program is $5 per year.

 The Traditional 4-H program is for students in third through twelfth grades.
-Students are able to select at least one project from more than 75 different options at a variety of difficulties.
-Participants may exhibit items made or cared for at the county fair.
+Students are able to select at least one project from over 75 different options at a variety of difficulties.
+Participants may exhibit items made or cared for at the County Fair.
 Many of the project winners at the county level can advance to the Indiana State Fair.
-Membership in the traditional program is $20 per year, plus material supply expenses.
+Membership in the Traditional program is $20 per year, plus material supply expenses.

 How do you join 4-H?

 Call your Decatur County Purdue Extension Office at 812-663-8388 or go online at http://in.4honline.com.
-You can find our local extension office located across from the Decatur County Fairgrounds at 545 South County Road 200 West, Greensburg, Indiana.
+You can find our local extension office located across from the Decatur County Fairgrounds at 545 S. CR 200 W., Greensburg, Indiana.

 Commented